- Take deep breaths.

 Lunch and dinner in advance?
 Yes!
 Even the next day meals if you can.

 Things like skipping meals because you woke up late are not uncommon to working at home folks.
 This leads to snacking on junk foods while working, skipping breakfast, and ordering food from outside.
-French fries, pizza, a quick drive to the gas station for slushies … the list of junk foods that you could munch are endless if you are going to work with empty stomach.
+French fries, pizza, a quick drive to the gas station for slushies … the list of junk foods that you could munch are endless if you are going to work with an empty stomach.

 What you see is what you get.
 If you see healthy foods on the counter then you eat healthy food.